 They will also have an independent phonetically decodable or Accelerated Reader book which will be read in school and sent home to read too.
-This book will be changed weekly during our library sessions.
-Please ensure that you read with your child daily at home and record that you have read in their learning journey.
+Your child will have the opportunity to change their book at least weekly, during our library sessions.
+Please ensure that you read with your child daily at home and record that they have read in their Home-School Learning Log.
 It would be beneficial if you could ask your child questions about what they have read in order to support their understanding of the book.

 Phonics (Year 1) and Spelling (Year 2) is taught in class every day.

 Rainbow Spellings: these words need to be practised regularly and children will be retested each half term, or before, if they are ready to move on.
 If this is the case, please could either you or your child inform their teacher that they are ready to be tested.
 These are presented in coloured grids and are age appropriate spellings which your child will be sent home with to learn.
 Your support in helping your child practise these, and particularly spotting them when reading, would be greatly appreciated.